Solovic2/FE-Task/README.md

 - Delays immediate feedback to the user, which might affect the user experience.
 - Users might expect real-time search results and could find the Enter requirement less intuitive.

-#### 4. Using `vite` instead of `jest` for testing
+#### 4. Using `vitest` instead of `jest` for testing

 **Advantages**:

-- Faster build times and hot module replacement (HMR) for a more efficient development experience.
+- Faster test execution and support for Hot Module Replacement (HMR).
-- More modern and actively maintained, with growing community support.
+- Seamless integration with Vite.
-- Built-in support for modern JavaScript features and libraries.
+- Supports modern JavaScript and TypeScript with minimal configuration.
+- Simpler setup and configuration.

 **Disadvantages**:

 - Less mature as a testing framework compared to `jest`, which has a long history and extensive ecosystem.
-- Requires additional setup and configuration for comprehensive testing solutions.
+- Smaller community and fewer resources.

 ## Possible future improvements